 What is vertical equity?
 Definition and meaning

-The definition and meaning of Vertical equity is the principle that wealthy people should pay more in taxes to the government than individuals further down the socioeconomic ladder.
+The term Vertical Equity refers to the principle that wealthy people should pay more in taxes to the government than individuals further down the socioeconomic ladder.
 The vertical equity method of collecting income tax is believed to be fairer, because those who are able to pay more.
 Some people argue that the system is unfair because it discriminates against people with more money and hard workers.

 Even though this system is controversial, the vast majority of countries across the world have adopted some kind of income tax based on the idea that the better off should pay more than the middle class, who should contribute more than the working class, etc.